Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     accuracy or even model graph.
 This should be reserved to users deeply familiar with QuantizeML concepts.

-.. note:: This is only available for Keras models.
+.. note:: This is only available for TF-Keras models.

 check CLI
 ~~~~~~~~~